Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 See also Nordin

 A counted thread stitch.
-Flower trellis stitch - click to enlarge
+Flower trellis stitch

 Start at 1 in the lower right corner of the area to be filled and stitch diagonally upwards working vertical stitches over six fabric threads, then work back downwards crossing these stitches with horizontal stitches over 6 threads as shown.
 Start the second row in the hole immediately left of the 12th thread away from the first row at 2.
 Work only full stitches.
 When these diagonals have been worked work these stitches from lower right to upper left starting at 3, the second cross being worked over a cross of the previous row.
-On both diagonals a horizontal stitch is always worked last.Flower trellis stitch - click to enlarge
+On both diagonals a horizontal stitch is always worked last.Flower trellis smyrna

 A variation is to add a Smyrna stitch over four threads in the centre of each large box created by the trellis, still remembering to work the horizontal stitch last.

 A free embroidery stitch.
-Fly stitch - click to enlarge
+Fly stitch

 This stitch can be worked horizontally from left to right or vertically from top to bottom or singly.
 It is like an open chain stitch.
 Bring needle through to top left of stitch, hold thread down with left thumb, insert needle at top right of stitch and bring out at centre a little below with thread below needle.
 If working horizontally tie down with a short vertical stitch over the thread then bring needle through just to the right of the top right of stitch ready for next stitch.
 If working vertically, tie down with a slightly longer vertical stitch, then bring needle up to left of middle of stitch, ready to continue.